liquinlab/elm-smile/docs/coding/views.md

 In addition to the ViewAPI, Smile provides a number of tools for designing and styling Views.
 These are described in the [styling](/styling/styleoverview) section.
-The most important of these is the [UIKit](/styling/uikit) and [layouts](/styling/layouts) which provide a library of components that can be used to design and style your Views.
+The most important of these is the basic UI [components](/styling/uikit) and [layouts](/styling/layouts) which can be used to design and style your Views.
 This can save you a lot of time when developing tasks and help improve the consistency of the design.

 ## Built-in Views